warrior-cultures-and-training

 Inhumation vs. Cremation

 Saxon burial practices for warriors were not uniform.
-Inhumation (burial of the whole body) was common among the elite, often accompanied by a rich array of goods.
-Cremation, however, was also practiced, particularly in the earlier Saxon period (5th–6th centuries).
-In cremations, the ashes were placed in pottery urns, sometimes with miniature weapons or other symbolic items.
-The choice of burial method may have reflected ethnic identity, religious preference, or social status.
+Inhumation—burial of the whole body—was common among the elite, often accompanied by rich goods.
+Cremation was also practiced, especially in the earlier Saxon period (5th–6th centuries).
+Ashes were placed in pottery urns, sometimes with miniature weapons or symbolic items.
+The choice may have reflected ethnic identity, religious preference, or social status.
 For warriors, inhumation was more often associated with higher status, as it allowed the body to be displayed with weapons and armor.

 Chamber Graves